Why Good Employment is Good For Business

 An exiled Scotsman, Ian has spent his career working on environmental and public health issues – and the socioeconomic policies that underpin them – from community to international levels.

-Starting his career as an environmental health officer with Carlisle City Council, he has had a varied career holding various operational and leadership roles for Edinburgh City Council, the Health and Safety Executive, the Chartered Institute of Environmental Health, The World Health Organisation, the UK Public Health Association, Groundwork UK, the Growth Company and STaR Procurement.
+Starting his career as an environmental health officer with Carlisle City Council, he has worked in delivery, policy and leadership roles for Edinburgh City Council, the Health and Safety Executive, the Chartered Institute of Environmental Health, The World Health Organisation (Euro), the UK Public Health Association, Groundwork UK and The Growth Company.

 Jen joined Bruntwood in 2012 and is the People Director across Bruntwood’s group of companies.